scummvm/scummvm-sites/README.md

 - warlock demo mac
 - warlock demo win
 - JMAN mac (implement recursive hcopy tool)
-- majestic mac

 ## Wait for: All D5 targets
 - Director 5 and higher
 - Director dictionary 5-win: Crashes too much

-## Spin up a test server
-The scripts in the test-deploy directory can be leveraged to spin up a buildbot test instance.

 ## Improvements ideas